BardoBard/Bardrix/Docs/Bardrix_Reference.md

     - `reflection(normal : vector3)`
         - [Reflects](Mathematics.md#reflection) the vector about a normal vector.
         - The normal and vector will be normalized for you.
-        - **Returns** a new vector, the reflected vector will have a length of 1.
+        - **Returns** a new vector, the reflected vector will have a length equal to the original vector.
         - If any degenerate cases are met, the function will return an std::nullopt
         - **Degenerate cases**:
             - The vector and normal vector must have a length greater than zero.